-On April 26, 2017, the shareholders at the General Meeting will be asked to designate our board of directors to issue additional shares and grant rights to subscribe for shares and to limit or
+On April 26, 2017, the shareholders at the General Meeting designated our board of directors to issue additional shares and grant rights to subscribe for shares and to limit or exclude preemption rights of shareholders for such shares with the prior consent of the majority of the non-executive

-On April 26, 2017, the shareholders at the General Meeting will furthermore be asked to authorize our board of directors to issue shares and grant rights to subscribe for shares and to limit or exclude preemption rights of shareholders for such shares with the prior consent of the majority of the non-executive directors for a period of eighteen months.
-In its resolution, the shareholders at the General Meeting will be asked to restrict the competency of our board of directors as regards the issue of shares and the grant of rights to subscribe for shares to a maximum of 20% of the company's total issued and outstanding share capital as at the day of that meeting.
-The board of directors can also make use of this authorization to issue shares and grant rights to subscribe for shares and to limit or exclude preemption rights of shareholders for such shares for the purpose of the admission to listing and trading of the new ordinary shares on NASDAQ.
+On April 26, 2017, the shareholders at the General Meeting furthermore granted an additional authorization to our board of directors to issue shares and grant rights to subscribe for shares and to limit or exclude preemption rights of shareholders for such shares with the prior consent of the majority of the non-executive directors for a period of 18 months.
+In its resolution, the shareholders at the General Meeting restricted the competency of our board of directors under this second authorization as regards the issue of shares and the grant of rights to subscribe for shares to a maximum of 20% of our total issued and outstanding share capital as at the day of that meeting.
+This is in addition to the authorization described above.
+The primary purpose of this second authorization is to allow the board of directors the general flexibility to issue additional shares as and when the need may arise or an opportunity would present itself, including to issue shares and grant rights to subscribe for shares and to limit or exclude preemption rights of shareholders for such shares for the purpose of the admission to listing and trading of the new ordinary shares on NASDAQ in addition to the first authorization.
+While there is no current intention to benefit any specific person with this second authorization to restrict the preemption rights of the existing shareholders, when using this authorization the board will be able to restrict the preemption rights in whole or in part, including for the benefit of specific persons.